 There are Google spreadsheet templates and project planning templates, Excel calendar templates (more here) and calendar templates for Apple’s Numbers.
 These are not terribly difficult to modify for other dates.

 Timeline software might be helpful in terms of plot-planning.
 Tiki-Toki has a free limited account option (1 timeline with 200 events) for creating a timeline on the Web.

 Consider using an album in Flicker or Photobucket or Pinterest to store inspirational images or images that help stage a scene or a location.
 You can store location or building or room images, or maps, or all sorts of images

 The Scrivener Toolbox

 Scrivener from Literature and Latte for OS X and Windows is a much loved toolbox for writers, and a long-term sponsor of NaNoWriMo (since 2005).
 It’s an enormously powerful and flexible app, with a bit of a learning curve, but it’s designed so you can use just the parts that you find useful, and ignore the rest.
-There’s a basic word processor that’s built in and that exports easily and let’s you track word counts for a doc a session or a day.
+There’s a basic word processor that’s built in and that exports your work easily and has buklt-in tracking and word counts for a doc, a session, or a day.
 There’s a corkboard for working with and organizing ideas.
-It allows you to keep all your notes and research and your ms. in one place, and searchable.
-It supports backup via DropBox.
+The app allows you to keep all your notes and research and your ms. in one place, and searchable.
+Scrivener supports backup via DropBox.
 It’s particularly useful for drafting now and organizing and revising later, or for people who write scenes out of order.
 There’s a generous free trial, one that won’t expire until December 7, 2015, and that is by far the way to start; people either love or hate Scrivener.
 And there’s a special offer for NaNoWriMo, including a special version of Scrivener and a discount of 20% for NaNoWriMo participants, and 50% for those who finish.

 Do take advantage of all the support for Scrivener, including video tutorials.